Anthony Rice-Perttunen's Mt. Mather Base Camp

 No, we definitely don’t have any mountains where I live in Oulu, Finland.
 But it’s a good land here in Oulu, just the same.
 We’re fortunate to have good water, clean air and – most importantly, we’re surrounded by courteous human beings.
 Gardening can be a bit more challenging with the long winters.

 I’d offer you something to eat or drink, but I’m afraid web technology hasn’t kept pace with Mohawk custom.
 Please accept my apologies.
 You see, I sit with the Clan in the Mohawk Trail Longhouse.
 I’m descended from the Kaniekehaken (“People of the Flint”, or “Mohawk”), of the Hotinosionni (“People of the Longhouse”, or “Iroquois”) Confederacy.
-That’s me in the black and white (eight year old) picture at right.
-I do my best to keep the longhouse tradition strong in my life.
-Every once in a great while, you’ll find me where my grandfather was born and raised: Kahnawake Reserve outside of Montreal or visiting Alaska, where I was born.
+That’s me in the black and white picture at right, albeit 35 years ago.
+I do my best to keep my cultural identity strong in my life.
+Every once in a great while, you’ll find me where my grandfather was born and raised: Kahnawake Reserve outside of Montreal or, rarer still, visiting Alaska, where I was born.

 Woodland Valley, NY, July, 2002.
 1980 Martin D-35 Dreadnought, Fishman Active, neck reset/refret by Dale at Bluebond Guitars, Philadelphia, PA, 1992.